Recognizing Spice Abuse – What Are The Signs And Symptoms?

 Physical symptoms may include:

 - Slurred Speech

 Psychological Signs of Synthetic Weed Abuse

-As aforementioned, synthetic weed can affect your brain as much as the rest of your body.
+As aforementioned, synthetic weed can affect the brain as much as the rest of the body.
 There are many signs of synthetic weed abuse on the mind with the most common symptoms not necessarily being the most severe.
 The most common psychological symptoms of synthetic weed use are:

 - Delusions or Hallucinations

 According to the National Institute on Drug Abuse, spice abuse can also produce psychotic effects, enhancing the paranoia and hallucinations.

 Although psychological symptoms of spice use are dangerous, it is also essential to be able to recognize the physical signs of spice use.

 Physical signs of someone smoking fake weed include:

 - Temperature Changes